From A Wiki of Ice and Fire

 A Storm of Swords

-At the time of the defeat of the Starks, Petyr Baelish has risen high in the counsel of the Lannisters and has been rewarded with the over-lordship of the Riverlands and the seat of Harrenhal.
+By the time of the defeat of the Starks at the Red Wedding, Petyr Baelish has risen high in the counsel of the Lannisters and has been rewarded with the over-lordship of the Riverlands and the seat of Harrenhal.
 With this rank, he is now able to marry Lysa and get the position of regent for his stepson Robert.
 Petyr brings Sansa Stark with him to the Vale, disguised as his natural daughter "Alayne Stone", but he informs Lysa who she really is.

 References and Notes